Azure/terraform-azurerm-avm-res-storage-storageaccount/README.md

 ### <a name="input_tables"></a> [tables](#input\_tables)

 Description:  - `name` - (Required) The name of the storage table.
 Only Alphanumeric characters allowed, starting with a letter.
 Must be unique within the storage account the table is located.
 Changing this forces a new resource to be created.

  ---
  `acl` block supports the following:
  - `id` - (Required) The ID which should be used for this Shared Identifier.

  ---
  `access_policy` block supports the following:
  - `expiry` - (Required) The ISO8061 UTC time at which this Access Policy should be valid until.
  - `permissions` - (Required) The permissions which should associated with this Shared Identifier.
  - `start` - (Required) The ISO8061 UTC time at which this Access Policy should be valid from.

  ---
  `timeouts` block supports the following:
  - `create` - (Defaults to 30 minutes) Used when creating the Storage Table.
  - `delete` - (Defaults to 30 minutes) Used when deleting the Storage Table.
  - `read` - (Defaults to 5 minutes) Used when retrieving the Storage Table.
  - `update` - (Defaults to 30 minutes) Used when updating the Storage Table.

+Supply role assignments in the same way as for `var.role_assignments`.

 Type: